bitnami/charts/bitnami/sonarqube/README.md

 ## Persistence

-The [Bitnami SonarQube](https://github.com/bitnami/containers/tree/main/bitnami/sonarqube) image stores the SonarQube data and configurations at the `/bitnami/sonarqube` path of the container.
+The [Bitnami SonarQube&trade;](https://github.com/bitnami/containers/tree/main/bitnami/sonarqube) image stores the SonarQube&trade; data and configurations at the `/bitnami/sonarqube` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

 ### Adjust permissions of persistent volume mountpoint